-To highlight the unity of the sector, the day will begin with a shared brunch from 9.30am, under the trees on the Lakeside Drive side of Ian Johnson Oval.
-This will be the gathering point before participants take up their formal position in the marshalling area on the Oval.
+To highlight the unity of the sector, the day will begin with a shared brunch at the Alex Theatre (Fitzroy Street, St. Kilda) before the march at Ian Johnson Oval.
 Pride March begins at 11.00am.

 Please be Sun Smart, drink plenty of water, and allow enough time to travel to and from the event, and find parking.
 For more information, visit midsumma.org.au